michaeltrefry/Yapplr/Yapplr.Api/STAGING-SEED-README.md

 - No risk of test data appearing in production

 ### Fresh Deployments
-- Each staging deployment can start with fresh data
+- Each staging deployment starts with a completely fresh database
-- Existing data prevents duplicate seeding
+- No data persistence between deployments
+- Automatic seed data creation on every deployment
-- Database can be reset for clean testing
+- Perfect for clean testing scenarios

 ## Security Considerations